zsofiaKad/AnalyticsPortfolio/SQL /README.md

 ## Querying the Data

-This use case showcases my abilities in SQL and serves as an excellent practice for new learners.
-By leveraging these tables, a variety of SQL queries can be executed to extract meaningful insights and information about excursion sales, customer preferences, and guide performance.
-This exercise not only enhances SQL skills but also provides practical insights into managing and analyzing sales data for an online excursion platform.
+Leveraging these tables, a variety of SQL queries can be executed to extract meaningful insights and information about excursion sales, customer preferences, and guide performance.
+This exercise not only enhances your SQL skills but also provides practical insights into managing and analyzing sales data for an online excursion platform.